flex-dapps/embark-mythx/README.md

 # Installation

 Add `embark-mythx` to the `plugins` section in your `embark.json`.
-To have the plugin permanently ignore one or multiple contracts, add them as array `ignore` to the configuration:
+To have the plugin permanently ignore one or multiple contracts, add them to the configuration:

 ```
 "plugins": {